brianloveswords/words.brianloves.it/1900-01-01-notes-for-couch.md

 <img src="http://cl.ly/2W1d2b30043r1L3q0z0c/Screen_shot_2011-01-17_at_5.54.05_PM.png" title='Not good' alt='Screenshot of the emails linode was sending me'>

-There is more than likely something horribly wrong in the way I set upcouch or there could be some strangeness with the nginx proxying.
-But even when I created a database at [CouchOne ](http://couchone.com) the test suite didn't come up clean (though it fared way better).
+There is more than likely something horribly wrong in the way I set up couch or there could be some strangeness with the nginx proxying.
+But even when I created a database at [CouchOne](http://couchone.com) the test suite didn't come up clean (though it fared way better).

+Despite the test suite problems, I soldiered on with my instance.
+Things came to a complete stop afterI tried to put in a design document and get back the
+view: my instance would never respond no matter how long I waited.

+At this point I gave up and replicated my db instance to CouchOne, which worked beautifully.